7.43 Like the wind

 The attention was a good thing for Caspian.
 When he didn’t get enough of it, he found new ways to make trouble.

-Travis’s birthday rolled around.
+Jordan’s birthday rolled around.

 The household had another little merman.